-Jia recommended the tour run out of the USO by a company called Koridoor and so we booked directly with them.
-They cost is $80 USD so somewhat steep but it seemed worth it as some tours don’t include the infiltration tunnel.
+My friend recommended a tour that run out of the USO at Camp Kim by a company called Koridoor Tours and so we booked directly with them.
+The cost of the tour was $80 USD but is currently $92 for civilians.
+Now this seems a little steep but was definitely worth it since many tours don’t include the infiltration tunnel.

-Farrah, Chantelle and I got to Camp Kim at 11AM to check-in but we didn’t get on the coach bus until 11:30AM.
-Our guide introduced himself as Vincent, gave us a low down of the itinerary and then asked us to make a decision on dinner (bimbimbap or bulgogi).
-After that we all passed out.
+We got to Camp Kim at 11AM to check-in but we didn’t get on the coach bus until 11:30AM.
+Our guide introduced himself as Vincent and gave us a low down of the itinerary and also what we wanted to eat for dinner (bimbimbap or bulgogi).

 3rd Infiltration Tunnel